 DKIM (DomainKeys Identified Mail) - https://dmarcian.com/what-is-dkim/

-As a policy, we do not whitelist an IP address or email sender.
+As a policy, we do not allow blanket authorization for an IP or an email sender.
 If we did, anyone sending from that address or vendor (e.g., Constant Contact) could send email as a university address and it would pass through our spam filters.
 This can lead to spoofed email and phishing messages being sent from what looks like a valid university address.

 If you have a third-party application you are using to send email from a university address and you want to improve your Inbox placement and not have your messages flagged as [External], please do the following:

-- Fill out the Request Form for DMARC meeting
+- Fill out the DMARC Request Form and we will setup a meeting with you to get started.